JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 (dead code elimination).

 Once the build has finished, you can find all the files needed for deployment in `/build/distributions`.
-They include the JS files, HTML files, and other resources required to run the application.
+They include the JavaScript files, HTML files, and other resources required to run the application.
 You can put them on a static HTTP server, serve them using GitHub Pages, or host them on a cloud provider of your choice.

 ### Deploy to Heroku

 Heroku makes it quite simple to spin up an application that is reachable under its own domain.
-Their free tier should be enough for development purposes.
+Their free tier should be sufficient for development purposes.

 1. [Create an account](https://signup.heroku.com/).
 2. [Install and authenticate the CLI client](https://devcenter.heroku.com/articles/heroku-cli).
 3. Create a Git repository and attach a Heroku app by running the following commands in the Terminal while in the project
    root:

    ```bash
    git init